raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

-You are now going to choose the colours that will represent each of the following types of resources:
+You are now going to choose the colours that will represent each of the resources
-- nonrenewable
-- wind
-- solar
-- hydro
-- geothermal
-- bioenergy

 --- task ---